Lewis Ranieri: Career

 Ranieri also secured a tax exemption applicable to pools of mortgages held by a REMIC.
 Legalized by the Tax Reform Act of 1986, the mortgage-backed securities market reached $150 billion in 1986.
 However, Salomon Brothers fired Ranieri in 1987, which some characterized as him becoming a victim of his own success, since his old traders staffed many Wall Street investment banks.

 Ranieri formed Hyperion Partners, an investment firm, in 1988.
 In 2001, Ranieri and his partners at Hyperion sold Bank United of Texas, a firm they acquired in the late 1980s.
-Under Ranieri's leadership as chairman of the board, Bank United went from having been a failed savings and loan to being a successful $18 Billion asset regional bank at the time of sale.
+Under Ranieri's leadership as chairman of the board, Bank United went from having been a failed savings and loan to being a successful $18 billion asset regional bank at the time of sale.

-As mortgage-backed securities came under scrutiny for their role in the subprime mortgage crisis, the United States housing bubble and the financial crisis of 2007–2010, critics took aim at Ranieri.
+As mortgage-backed securities came under scrutiny for their role in the subprime mortgage crisis, the United States housing bubble and the 2008 financial crisis, critics took aim at Ranieri.
 In March 2007, at a time when it was unknown whether or not the over-extension of leverage inherent in subprime mortgages could lead to a financial crisis, Ranieri commented "I think [the risk] is containable.
 I don't think this is going to be a cataclysm."
 That same year, he launched Selene Finance LP, a mortgage servicer that sought to prevent residents from being foreclosed on.

-Ranieri commented on the situation in a 2009 interview.
-"It wasn't the concept of securitization that created the problem", argued Ranieri.
+Ranieri commented on the situation in a 2009 interview, arguing that it "wasn't the concept of securitization that created the problem".
 Rather, he blamed Wall Street for misusing securitization to create mortgage products that homeowners were unable to afford over the long term, such as those with low 'teaser' rates that became unaffordable when they reset.
 In the same interview, Ranieri also explained his firm's ongoing efforts to rehabilitate the US housing market by purchasing delinquent mortgages, working with the original homeowners to establish consistent payments, and then selling the newly stabilized loans.